shingo1228/ComfyUI-SDXL-EmptyLatentImage/README.md

 - Following the above, you can load a *.json file during node initialization, allowing you to save custom resolution settings in a separate file.
 (As a sample, we have prepared a resolution set for SD1.5 in [sd_resolution_set.json](sd_resolution_set.json).)
 ## Install
 1. Navigate to the `cusom_nodes` folder where ComfyUI is installed.
-2. Use the `git clone` command to clone the [ComfyUI-SDXL-EmptyLatentImage](https://github.com/shingo1228/ComfyUI-SDXL-EmptyLatentImage) repository.
+2. Use the `git clone` command to clone the [ComfyUI-SDXL-EmptyLatentImage](https://github.com/shingo1228/ComfyUI-SDXL-EmptyLatentImage) repository.<br>
 `git clone https://github.com/shingo1228/ComfyUI-SDXL-EmptyLatentImage`